 - Beans act as an anti-diabetes and weight-loss food because they are digested slowly, stabilizing blood sugar, which promotes satiety and helps prevent food cravings.
 Plus, they contain soluble fiber, which lowers cholesterol levels.6

-- Beans are amazing foods because of their very high levels of fiber and resistant starch, carbohydrates that are not broken down by digestive enzymes.
-Fiber and resistant starch reduce the total number of calories absorbed from beans and are also fermented by intestinal bacteria into fatty acids that help prevent colon cancer.7
+- Beans are unique foods because of their very high levels of fiber and resistant starch, carbohydrates that are not broken down by digestive enzymes.
+Fiber and resistant starch reduce the total calories absorbed from beans and fermented by intestinal bacteria into fatty acids that help prevent colon cancer.7

-- Eating beans, peas, or lentils at least twice a week has been found to decrease colon cancer risk by 50%.8 Legume intake also provides significant protection against oral, larynx, pharynx, stomach, and kidney cancers.9
+- Eating beans, peas, or lentils at least twice a week has been found to decrease colon cancer risk by 50%.8 Legume intake also protects against oral, larynx, pharynx, stomach, and kidney cancers.9

 White bean dip ingredients

 - Lemon Juice